 His research interests center on American media history, visual studies, interviewing, media representation of racial conflict and narrative journalism.
 His dissertation focused on the “photobiography” of a Mississippi town in the early and mid-twentieth century, illuminating issues of identity, culture and history.

 Previously Hudson was a staff writer for the Los Angeles Times, the Providence (R.I.)
 Journal and The Bulletin in Bend, Ore.
 He edited the Providence Sunday Journal Magazine.
-Hudson’s freelance writing has appeared in the Los Angeles Times Sunday Magazine, Mother Jones, Hemispheres and Historic Preservation.
+Hudson’s freelance writing has appeared in publications such as the Los Angeles Times Sunday Magazine, Mother Jones, Hemispheres and Historic Preservation.

 Hudson has taught at the University of Rhode Island and the California State University at Fullerton and at Los Angeles.
 Hudson earned an undergraduate degree in history and journalism at the University of Mississippi, a master’s in journalism at Columbia University, and a doctorate in mass communication from the University of North Carolina at Chapel Hill.

-He also served as director of The Storytelling Project of the Cotsen Children’s Library of Los Angeles and affiliated with Princeton University.
-This archival and documentary project resulted in 180 hours of digital video recordings of interviews and performances by more than 90 storytellers from cultures across the United States, including ones in Hawaii, the Navajo Reservation, and Georgia’s Sea Islands.
+Under the direction of former Neutrogena CEO Lloyd E. Cotsen, Hudson served as director of The Storytelling Project of the Cotsen Children’s Library of Los Angeles and affiliated with Princeton University.
+This archival and documentary project resulted in 200 hours of digital video recordings of interviews and performances by more than 75 storytellers from cultures across the United States, including ones in Hawaii, the Navajo Reservation, and Georgia’s Sea Islands.

 - Hudson, B. & Lance, E. A. (2015).
 “Photography and Illustration: The Power and Promise of the Image,” The Handbook of Magazine Research: The Future of the Magazine Form, Abrahamson, D. & Prior-Miller, M. (Eds.).
 New York: Routledge.